amundhov/expense_classifier/README.md

 # Gnucash Expense Classifier

-Designed to take a list of transactions for a Gnucash account and assign a counter-account based on existing transactions in a Gnucash file.
-Typically used to classify expenses going out of your checking account or credit card history.
+Designed to work with OFX and other financial ledger files, to assign and predict accounts based on existing transactions.
+Typical use cases are to classify expenses going out of your checking account or credit card statements.

-Input formats accepted are QIF and OFX.
-The account name of the import files should match exactly the account you want to import into.

 ## Installation